Tokenization for Molecular Foundation Models: Evaluating Tokenizers for Chemistry

 \subsection{Information Loss from Unknown Tokens}

-We suspect complete coverage of the OpenSMILES specification is desirable for a chemistry language model.
-However, current models have achieved competitive performance despite lacking full support for the specification (\cref{fig:oov_tokens}).
-Partially, this reflects the current datasets available for chemistry models; for example, our corpus of 2.1B molecules lacks any molecules containing quadruple bonds.
-However, given the performance of existing models, the information lost from masking out unknown glyphs in a SMILES string may be negligible.
-To quantify this, we used a bidirectional character-level N-gram model as our reference tokenizer \(R\) and evaluated the KL-divergence in its predictions with and without sections of the SMILES string masked out.
-Specifically, we estimated the probability of a token \(x_i\) using from the joint probability of the preceding and succeeding \(n-1\) tokens:
+We hypothesize that complete coverage of the OpenSMILES specification is desirable for a molecular language model.
+However, current models have achieved competitive performance despite lacking full support for the specification (\cref{fig:oov_tokens,fig:intrinsic}).
+This is partially a reflection of the current benchmarks used to evaluate molecular foundation models.
+For example, our corpus of 2.1B molecules lacks any molecules containing quadruple bonds.
+This paradox could also be explained by the fact that the information lost to unknown tokens may simply be negligible.
+For example, a tokenizer lacking a token for oxygen (\tok{O}) would tokenize \smiles{C1CCOC1} as \tok{C, 1, C, C, [UNK], C, 1}.
+If oxygen were the only non-carbon atom in heterocyclic compounds, no information would be lost by replacing the \tok{O} with the \tok{[UNK]} token.

+To quantify the information lost to unknown tokens, we computed the KL-divergence between the distribution with (\(B'_n\)) and without (\(B_n\)) unknown tokens.
+To proxy the bidirectional context of encoder-only transformer models, we used a character n-gram model to compute \(B_n\) as the probability of a token \(x_i\) from the joint probability of the preceding and succeeding \(n-1\) tokens: